stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 **Tenants**

 Stormpath is a [multi-tenant](http://en.wikipedia.org/wiki/Multitenancy) software service.
-When you [sign up for Stormpath](https://api.stormpath.com/register), a private data 'space', called a `Tenant`, is created for you.
+When you [sign up for Stormpath](https://api.stormpath.com/register), a private data 'space', called a Tenant, is created for you.
 This private [tenant space](#tenants) contains all of the data you own, including your applications, directories, accounts and groups and more.
-The `Tenant` concept is mostly 'behind the scenes' and you don't need to use it all that often, but sometimes it is necessary or useful to use directly.
+The Tenant concept is mostly 'behind the scenes' and you don't need to use it all that often, but sometimes it is necessary or useful to use directly.

+**Account Stores**

+An [Account Store](#account-store-mappings) is a generic term for either a `Directory` or a `Group`.
+Directories and Groups are both are considered 'account stores' because they both contain, or 'store', Accounts.
+In Stormpath, you control who may login to an application by associating (or 'mapping') one or more account stores to an application.
+The accounts across all of an application’s assigned account stores form the application’s user base; those accounts may login to the application.

 ***